 Automate Interactive Processing

 How do you automate the interactive applications that usually require someone to fill in screens before submitting a batch job?
 Robot/REPLAY the Robot/SCHEDULE plug-in, automates interactive processes by “learning” the screens and information you enter to create a Replay object.
-Then, when Robot/SCHEDULE executes the object, Robot/REPLAY runs your interactive application—automatically.
+Then, when Robot/SCHEDULE executes the object, Robot/REPLAY runs your interactive application, updates input fields on the screen, and submits your batch job—automatically.